moham7dreza/bazaar-laravel/README.md

 # Bazaar App Made With Laravel

 ### setup
 1. copy .env.example to .env
-2. run `composer install`
-3. run `php artisan key:gen`
-4. apply required changes in .evn
+2. apply required changes in .env
-5. run `php artisan migrate --seed`
-6. run `composer ide-helper`
+3. run `composer setup`
+4. if you use herd goto http://bazaar-laravel.test

 ### testing
 1. copy .env.testing.example to .env.testing